SylwiaGrudkowska/JDemetra-documentation/pages/quick-start/datasources.md

 {: .text-center.small}

 **JDemetra+ default window**
+By default, on the left hand side of the window two panels are visible: the [*Workspace* panel](../reference-manual/workspace.html) and the [*Providers* panel](../reference-manual/data-providers.html).
+The *Workspace* panel stores the work performed by the user in a coherent and structured way.

-On the left two panels are visible: the **Workspace** panel and the **Providers** panel.
-The **Providers** panel presents the list of the data sources and organizes the imported series within each data provider.
+The *Providers* panel presents the list of the [data sources](../quick-start/datasources.html) and organizes the imported series within each data provider.
 By default, JDemetra+ supports the following data sources:
 * JDBC;
 * ODBC;
 * SDMX;